I am aware that you may not know me and therefore an introduction might be helpful…

 So I’ve walked through decades of not quite knowing who I am – because I didn’t fit into a neat box professionally or socially.
 Sometimes that was OK because I was forging a new path and could see where I was going.
 Other times it just felt like a weird wilderness.

-Just over a year ago I started writing a personal blog – SueWaterside – and found that I kept returning to the question of finding our true voice.
+Four years ago I started writing a personal blog – SueWaterside – and found that I kept returning to the question of finding our true voice.
 The sense of the timeliness and importance of this question also kept coming at me from all sides.

 Struggling to make sense of a complex and diverse life, I put these words together as my introduction to a new online group – the Right Company, with Bernadette Jiwa – in early June 2018.
 Suddenly I saw that the thread, present in various guises throughout my life, had a name!